Vitalie Pîrlog: Interpol

-At the 85th General Assembly of INTERPOL held in Bali, Indonesia, on November 7-10, 2016 was elected by a majority of votes as Member of the Commission for the Control of INTERPOL's Files (CCF) for a term of office for five years.
-On March 11, 2017, Vitalie Pirlog was elected Chairperson of the Commission for the Control of INTERPOL's Files.
+At the 85th General Assembly of INTERPOL held in Bali, Indonesia, on November 7–10, 2016 was elected by a majority of votes as Member of the Commission for the Control of INTERPOL's Files (CCF) for a term of office for five years.
+On 11 March 2017, Vitalie Pîrlog was elected Chairperson of the Commission for the Control of INTERPOL's Files.

 In the period 2009-2017 he was President of NGO Alliance for justice and human rights.

 In 2013 he obtained the title of Ph.D. in Law with the thesis entitled "The Compatibility of the European Convention on Human Rights with the Constitution of the Republic of Moldova in the field of freedom of expression".

-Between December 21st 2017 - February 21st, 2018 he served as Director of the Security and Intelligence Service of the Republic of Moldova, being appointed by the Parliament.
+Between 21 December 2017 - 21 February 2018 he served as Director of the Security and Intelligence Service of the Republic of Moldova, being appointed by the Parliament.

 He is fluent in Romanian, French and Russian.